Session 1 – June 18-21

-Registration is now ONLINE!
+Registration will be ONLINE!
 Click on our registration tab for more info.

-Registration for the 2019 Middle School Conference is here!
+Registration for the 2020 Middle School Conference will launch in October 2019

-Step 1: Your church/group leader must call the registrar 540-434-3829 or fill out this form with general group information and estimated numbers to reserve a spot for your group.
+Step 1: Your church/group leader must fill out a group hold request form (link to come) with general group information and estimated numbers to reserve a spot for your group.
 We will then generate a “group hold code” and send it to your leader.

-Step 2: Your church/group leader and all adult participants and parents should read this information packet in FULL.
+Step 2: Your church/group leader and all adult participants and parents should read this information packet in FULL (link to come).
 It contains critical information about the conference and registration, and includes copies of a couple other forms we will need from you (media release & covenant form — plus the housing preference form that leaders will need to fill out and the 2019 scholarship form if there is financial need).